oriolgual/reefpoints/source/posts/2015-10-05-ember-best-practices-using-native-input-elements.md

 What's wrong with `{{input}}`?
 ----------------------------
-But the real reason is that they involve two-way data bindings.
+The reason is that they involve two-way data bindings.
 For many reasons, Ember and the Ember ecosystem is moving away from two-way bindings, and towards a Data Down, Actions Up architecture (DDAU).